lexblagus/vscode-serial-replacer/README.md

 ## Bugs

-- PREVIEW: opens tabs without asking while changing find & replace.
+- ✓ Preview: opens tabs without asking while changing find & replace.
 Must refactor good part of serialReplacer.ts
 - Performance when working with a large set of files
 - ✓ files to include/exclude hangs (because of the controlled component)
 - ✓ when moving panels loses context (like file filters)
 - ✓ Multiline does not work; does it make sense? remove it?
 - ✓ Preview is not always updated (requires refresh sometimes)
-- Eval inputs that still need debouce (like find and replace fields)
+- ✓ Eval inputs that still need debouce (like find and replace fields)

 ## Roadmap